mesudell/joineRmeta/cran-comments.md

 ## Other notes

-First submission of package to CRAN
+Second submission of package to CRAN